-- → Clarifications have been made between standards for commercial versus residential. - → The required setbacks for parking lots have been reduced in order to better site parking lots and structures. - → New design standards have been added for parking structures, including a 35' maximum height. - The parking requirements table has been updated to reflect the use matrix in Article 7.
-New parking requirements that are not in the current Ordinance have been added and highlighted in yellow. - → Loading requirements have been updated and made universal to ensure that an overabundance of loading berths are not required. - → New standards have been added for commercial and recreational vehicle parking for the Village's consideration.
+- → Clarifications have been made between standards for commercial versus residential. - → The required setbacks for parking lots have been reduced in order to better site parking lots and structures. - → New design standards have been added for parking structures, including a 35' maximum height. - → It has been clarified that parking structures are allowed only as ancillary to a principal nonresidential use. - The parking requirements table has been updated to reflect the use matrix in Article 7.
+New parking requirements that are not in the current Ordinance have been added and highlighted in yellow. - → Loading requirements have been updated and made universal to ensure that an overabundance of loading berths are not required. - New standards have been added for commercial and recreational vehicle parking for the Village's consideration.